 I’ve been thinking about mental health a lot this week.
-Particularly apt due to it being mental health awareness week.
+Particularly apt with it being Mental Health Awareness Week.

-Everywhere I’ve turned there have been reminders about looking after our mental health.
-Social media has been full of interesting quotes and articles, and celebrities as well as us ‘normal’ folk have been talking about our own mental health.
+Everywhere I’ve turned there have been reminders about mental health awareness.
+Social media has been full of quotes and articles.
+And celebrities as well as us ‘normal’ folk have been talking about our experiences with mental health.

-I had an interesting conversation with someone yesterday who said they feel as though everyone has mental health problems these days, and that sometimes it feels as though people are just ‘jumping on the bandwagon’.
+I had an interesting conversation yesterday with someone who feels like people are just jumping on the mental health bandwagon.

-Whilst I’m not sure people are ‘jumping on the bandwagon’, it certainly does feel as though more people have mental health problems these days.
-Or perhaps, we are finally becoming more aware of our own mental health.
+I’m not sure people are ‘jumping on the bandwagon‘.
+But it does feel like more people are experiencing poor mental health these days.
+Or maybe we’re just becoming more aware of our problems.

-What seems to be true, is that more people are opening up and talking about it.
+What does seem to be happening is that people are talking about it more.
+And we seem to be getting better at opening up and talking about it.

-Celebrities too have been opening up about their own mental health experiences, which somehow seems to make it easier for joe public to talk more opening.
-By opening up and telling us their stories, they are letting everyone know that it is ok to not be ok.
+Celebrities have been opening up about their mental health experiences too.
+By opening up, they are letting everyone know that it’s ok to not be ok.

-I too created The Mindful Musings of a Gingernut as a way of managing my own mental health.
-I often struggle to put things into words when speaking out loud, but writing my blog helps me to have a voice, and to say the things I often wish I could say in person.
+I created this very blog as a way of managing my own mental health challenges.
+I often struggle to put things into words when speaking out loud, but writing my blog helps me to have a voice and to say the things I often wish I could say in person.
 It also helps me to reflect and to make sense of things.

 Yet, I can’t help but feel a sense of bittersweetness when we talk about mental health.